PostHog/docs/docs/deployment.md

 If you're running locally, make sure to add `DEBUG: 1` as an environment variable, otherwise you'll get stuck in an infinite loop of SSL redirects.

+!> Getting a blank screen running locally?
+PostHog assumes you want to use SSL and will redirect you to `https://...`.
+To avoid this, set `DISABLE_SECURE_SSL_REDIRECT=1`

 ## Running behind a proxy?